UB University of Baltimore

 Group selection

-The projects, special topics, and the presentation are to be done in group (3 students).
-I created eight groups in WebTycho, please reply to the group you want to join with the subject "yourname joins group y."
-If a group already has 2 students join another group, if all groups have 2 students, select one to complete 3 in the group.
-If all groups already have 3 students, please send me an e-mail.
+The project is to be done in group (3 to 4 students).
+I created the groups in SAKAI, please reply to the group you want to join with the subject "yourname joins group y."
+If a group already has 3 students join another group, if all groups have 3 students, select one to complete 4 in the group.

 Mid-Term exam